Chicago Nursing Home Abuse Lawyer

 If you suspect that your loved one is being abused in a nursing home you must act quickly.
 It is a dangerous situation and the health problems that result can escalate fast.
 It is also likely that your loved one is not the only one suffering as a result of the nursing home’s lack of care.
 By reporting abuse or neglect, you may be helping not only your loved one, but others who may not have family to look out for them.

-Please, contact the experienced nursing home abuse lawyers Harvey L. Walner & Associates in Chicago, Illinois, today.
-Our experienced nursing home abuse attorneys can help you get the compensation that you need and deserve.
+Please, contact the experienced Chicago nursing home abuse lawyers Harvey L. Walner & Associates in Chicago, Illinois, today.
+Our nursing home abuse attorneys can help you get the compensation that you need and deserve.
 You initial consultation is free and we don’t get paid unless you win your case.